our goal: to put ourselves out of business.

 We believe that no one should have to go to bed hungry while perfectly viable produce goes to waste.
 This produce shouldn’t have to be “rescued” from rotting in fields or being sent to the landfill, either; why were we letting this food go to waste in the first place?
 These are systemic issues that our society needs to address.
 In a perfect world, The Farmlink Project wouldn’t need to exist—systems would be in place to streamline the supply chain so that surplus food went directly to those who need it.

-For now, The Farmlink Project is acting as the “link” connecting the broken supply chains in the agricultural and food access industries.
+Currently, The Farmlink Project is acting as the “link” connecting the broken supply chains in the agricultural and food access industries.
 Our long-term goal is to set up infrastructure which will render our work obsolete.

 If there was no food waste, if there were no hungry people lining up outside understocked and underfunded food banks, there would be no need for The Farmlink Project.
 That’s the dream.
 We’ve got a lot of work to do before we get there, though.
 We need you to help us put ourselves out of business.